Z3rio/zerio-cardealer-imagecreator/README.md

 # zerio-cardealer-imagecreator
-Image creator for my paid script "zerio-cardealer"
+This is an image creator for my paid script "zerio-cardealer"

+The original script was created by renzuzu (github.com/renzuzu/vImageCreator) Although it has been heavily modified to fit my own script (zerio-cardealer)